scarlettbell423/web_test/README.md

 # web_test
-This will be a demo to create your own website
+This will be a demo to create your own website using git, VS code, and github.
+You could skip the git and VS code and use the github web version directly for the edit.

-# Instructions:
+# Local dev.
+Instructions uinsg git and VS code:
 1. Download and install VS code studio
 2. Open terminal: MAC - command + space, type in terminal.
 Windows - search terminal
 3. Install Git:  sudo dnf install git-all